Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 **NOTE**: You must log out and log back in to your SSH session for the changes to take effect.

+### Deploying web services
+Use the CLIs to deploy as web services.
+The web services can be deployed locally or to a cluster.

+It is recommended to start with a local deployment, validate that your model and code works, then deploy to a cluster for production scale use.

-## Set up the Azure Machine Learning environment on Windows and Linux
+#### Set up the environment on Windows and Linux

 The cluster environment setup command creates the following resources in your subscription: